gnvalente92/basic-git-workflow/README.md

 # Basic git workflow
 ## Cloning the repository

+The purpose of this document is to provide a basic view of the source control philosofy for software development being agnostic and valid for all projects.

 Git is a distributed version-control system for tracking changes in source code during software development.
 It is designed for coordinating work among programmers.

 Changes to any code or artefacts must never be done through the UI of whatever git provider being used, as it harms good practices of software development using source control systems.